whisper api · drop-in · flat monthly

 |---|---|---|

-| Google Cloud Speech | $0.96 | $0.016/min standard model |
+| Google Cloud Speech Standard recognition (v2) | $0.96 pay as you go | $0.016/min for the first 500k minutes each month. |

 // try it on a real file